This short, high level event explored water efficiency, resilience and affordability in discussion with an eminent, expert panel.

 Our panel provided answers to these questions and more.

-You can read a summary of events on Storify.
+You can read a summary of the event on Wakelet.